Pecant-Pie/modpackhelp/README.md

 4: Then click "Minecraft".
 4a: If a button labeled `install` appears, click that.
 4b: Click the tab labeled `Create Custom Profile`.
-5: You should see a menu that looks just like the one in the provided screen capture.
+5: You should see a menu that looks like the one below.
 Click the word `import` that I circled for you.

 ![Screenshot](https://github.com/Pecant-Pie/modpackhelp/blob/master/curseimportscreenshot.PNG)
 6: Navigate to the .zip file you downloaded, select it, and click `Open`.
-7: If everything worked, you should now see a modpack titled (insert pack name here) under the tab `My Modpacks`.
+7: If everything worked, you should now see the modpack under the tab `My Modpacks`.
 8: Click the `Play` button and hit the big green button when the Minecraft Launcher opens.
 9: Once you see the title screen, click `Multiplayer`.
 10a: If the server you are looking there is already there, go to step 11.